dennisbartol/SQL-Summary/README.md

 <b>4.
 SQL Commands:</b> SQL provides a set of commands for interacting with the database.
 Some common SQL commands include:

-SELECT: Retrieves data from one or more tables.
+SELECT: Retrieves data from one or more tables.</br>
-INSERT: Inserts new rows of data into a table.
+INSERT: Inserts new rows of data into a table.</br>
-UPDATE: Modifies existing data in a table.
+UPDATE: Modifies existing data in a table.</br>
-DELETE: Deletes rows of data from a table.
+DELETE: Deletes rows of data from a table.</br>
-CREATE: Creates database objects such as tables, indexes, views, etc.
+CREATE: Creates database objects such as tables, indexes, views, etc.</br>
-ALTER: Modifies the structure of database objects.
+ALTER: Modifies the structure of database objects.</br>
-DROP: Deletes database objects.
+DROP: Deletes database objects.</br>
-GRANT/REVOKE: Grants or revokes permissions on database objects.
+GRANT/REVOKE: Grants or revokes permissions on database objects.</br>

-Constraints: Constraints enforce rules and integrity within the database to maintain data accuracy and consistency.
+<b>5.
+Constraints:</b> Constraints enforce rules and integrity within the database to maintain data accuracy and consistency.
 Common constraints include:

-Primary Key: Uniquely identifies each record in a table.
+Primary Key: Uniquely identifies each record in a table.</br>
-Foreign Key: Establishes a relationship between two tables.
+Foreign Key: Establishes a relationship between two tables.</br>
-Unique: Ensures that each value in a column is unique.
+Unique: Ensures that each value in a column is unique.</br>
-Check: Validates data based on a specified condition.
+Check: Validates data based on a specified condition.</br>
-Default: Provides a default value for a column if no value is specified.
+Default: Provides a default value for a column if no value is specified.</br>

-Indexes: Indexes improve the performance of database queries by allowing faster data retrieval.
+<b>6.
+Indexes:</b> Indexes improve the performance of database queries by allowing faster data retrieval.
 An index is a data structure that stores the values of specific columns in a sorted order, making it quicker to search for and retrieve data.

 Views: A view is a virtual table generated from one or more tables or other views.
 It allows users to query the data in a structured way without directly accessing the underlying tables.
 Views can also simplify complex queries and provide an additional layer of security by limiting access to certain columns or rows.